ajm6077/CS50-SocialNetworkWebApp/README.md

 # SocialNetwork
-a Django web all that utilizes a SQLite database to host a social network.
+A Django web all that utilizes a SQLite database to host a social network.